python/cpython/Doc/howto/urllib2.rst

 Handling Exceptions
 ===================

-*urlopen* raises :exc:`URLError` when it cannot handle a response (though as usual with Python APIs, builtin exceptions such as :exc:`ValueError`, :exc:`TypeError` etc. may also be raised).
+*urlopen* raises :exc:`URLError` when it cannot handle a response (though as usual with Python APIs, built-in exceptions such as :exc:`ValueError`, :exc:`TypeError` etc. may also be raised).

 :exc:`HTTPError` is the subclass of :exc:`URLError` raised in the specific case of HTTP URLs.